 Service providers are often bombarded with questions from new subscribers or even their regular subscribers.
 Zyxel’s Product Marketing Manager, Andrew Cuellar shared some of the common questions Service Providers received and his responses to those questions.

-1. What are common WiFi obstacles that could negatively impact my coverage?
+1. What are common WiFi obstacles that could negatively impact my coverage?2.
+What do you mean by 'data limits' or 'data caps'?

 Data caps are limits that the provider sets for your monthly internet usage across your home network, and the average person uses about 4-5GB per month.